How to Increase Testosterone: A Complete Guide

 If you drink alcohol often and have noticed any symptoms of low testosterone, it could be worth cutting back on the sauce.

-This doesn’t mean quitting drinking altogether, of course.
-Instead, try aiming for a moderate alcohol intake if you’re normally a frequent drinker.
-According to the US Dietary Guidelines, for men, this is up to two servings of alcohol (for example, two 12-ounce beers or glasses of wine) per day.
+Aim for a moderate alcohol intake if you’re a frequent drinker.
+As per the US Dietary Guidelines, for men, this is up to two servings of alcohol (for example, two 12-ounce beers or two 5-ounce glasses of wine) per day.

 This is a single-day guideline, not an average, meaning one wild night out a week after several alcohol-free days still exceeds the guidelines.